 You could visit this place every day for a lifetime and still discover something new.

 York Minster is one of the world’s most magnificent cathedrals, a vision of heaven on earth crafted in stained glass and stone.
-For a millennia, people have been drawn to this sacred place but its story stretches back 2,000 years to the birth of modern day Christianity in Roman York.
+For a millennia, people have been drawn to this sacred place but its story stretches back nearly 2,000 years to the birth of modern day Christianity in Roman York.

-A masterpiece in stained glass and stone
+Discover a masterpiece in stained glass and stone